Long-Term Care Litigation

 Most importantly, while we are well-versed in the day-to-day handling of cases, we consider it a priority to address the “big picture” issues that will aid our clients in their decision-making.
 For each case, we quickly provide a comprehensive analysis of the applicable law and all current and potential issues, and a definitive assessment of the defendants’ potential exposure.
 We devise a litigation strategy, taking into account each client’s unique needs and goals.
 Then we execute our strategy with efficiency, focus and flexibility as new facts become known.

-The Long-Term Care Litigation Team is supported by a full-service firm specializing in medical malpractice and health care law.
+The Long-Term Care Litigation Team is supported by a firm with decades of deep experience in medical malpractice and health care law and active practices in those areas.
 Anderson, Rasor has attorneys who practice regularly before agencies that regulate the healthcare industry, including the Illinois Department of Professional Regulation and the Illinois Department of Public Health, and have represented healthcare facilities in investigations or inquiries instituted by other federal and state agencies.
 Our firm can provide counseling on a variety of non-litigation issues that are confronted by long-term care facilities.
 Anderson, Rasor’s appellate practice provides us with up to the minute updates and analysis of any new case law impacting our practice.
 And our firm’s experience and reputation in defending health care providers allows us access to nationally recognized medical, nursing and other experts who can assist us.

 By using this website, you acknowledge that you have read the disclaimer and that you accept and will be bound by the terms hereof.
 Copyright © 2010 Anderson, Rasor & Partners, LLP.
 All rights reserved.